wez/wezterm/docs/multiplexing.md

     {
       -- This name identifies the domain
       name = "my.server",
-      -- The address to connect to
-      remote_address = "192.168.1.1",
+      -- The address to connect to or the 'host' name from user's ssh config file remote_address = "192.168.1.1",
       -- The username to use on the remote host username = "wez",